fahmidur/seedbox-1/README.md

 ```

 This will install a systemd service named `sbox1.<username>.service` which
 effectively runs `rake start`.
-It enable the service to start on boot.
-And it
-will start the service immediately.
+It enables the service to start on boot and will start the service immediately.

+### Accessing Services Remotely

 How do I access QBitorrent on my remote Seedbox?
 How do I browse the web through the VPN that is running on the Seedbox?